1

 What does a fleet program manager do?

 A fleet program manager oversees the planning, coordination, and management of a company's vehicle fleet, ensuring efficient operation, maintenance, and compliance with regulations.
 They develop policies, track costs, and work with vendors and drivers to optimize fleet performance, often using fleet management software.
-Strong organizational, communication, and analytical skills are essential for success in this role.
+Strong organizational, communication, and analytical skills are essential for this role.

 What are popular job titles related to Fleet Program Manager jobs in Kentucky?
 For Fleet Program Manager jobs in Kentucky, the most frequently searched job titles are: